A little about me…

 Now that my four kids are older, we share new adventures together!
 Most recently we hiked up Mt Kilimanjaro.
 A lesson in GRIT if ever there was one!
 (I wrote about our adventure here.)

-My life has been blessed with opportunity.
+My life has been blessed with opportunities.
 But not everyone is as fortunate.
-So I value the chance to support causes that work toward creating a more equitable and tolerant world.
+So I value the chance to support causes that work toward creating a more equitable and inclusive world.
 One way I do that is by mentoring women entrepreneurs in developing countries like India through the UN Global Initiative.
-I’ve also supported the work of various women’s not-for-profit organizations such as Women for Women in Africa, Girl Up, Dress for Success, The Hunger Project and UN Women.
-I look forward to speaking the international Women’s Economic Forum in New Dehli in May 2017.
+I also support the work of The Hunger Project whose bold mission to end world hunger is increasingly within our reach (recently bringing the 30,000 Malawians living in the village of Nchalo to full self-sufficiency, even despite the COVID pandemic).

 Being a working mum with four kids, I’ve practiced plenty of conscientious neglect over the years.
 While my kids are yet to manage their own lives fully, they are incredibly self-reliant, adaptable, passionate and resilient young people.
 If you’d like to read a recent column I wrote on raising brave and resilient kids, please click here.